fklappan/webnotes-android/readme.md

 ## Configuration

-Some gradle build variables has to be provided to communicate and authenticate against the backend:
+Some gradle build variables have to be provided to communicate and authenticate against the backend:

 ### serviceUrl